 "I started in 1983 and I've been coaching ever since," Raschilla said.

-Following a two-year stretch coaching at the University of Michigan, Raschilla came to Alabama and in his years in Tuscaloosa with the Crimson Tide, Raschilla has accumulated masses of great memories, but for him, it's not just the championships, the honors and the victories that stick with him.
+Following a two-year stretch coaching at the University of Michigan, Raschilla came to Alabama.
+In his years with the Crimson Tide in Tuscaloosa, Raschilla has accumulated masses of great memories, but it is not just the championships, the honors and the victories that stick with him.

 "As a coach, some of my greatest memories come from those moments that no one else sees," Raschilla said.
 "It's those moments in the gym when someone is having a hard time, but they push through anyway.
 It's breakthroughs in practice, and all the hard work along the way that sets up the championship moments.
 Those are some of my best memories."